 - Based on language tests, the student shows a need for English Learner services and instruction to gain skills in listening, speaking, reading, and writing academic English, the language needed for success in school.

-WIDA (World-Class Instructional Design and Assessment)
+WDE and WIDA (World-Class Instructional Design and Assessment) Materials and Proficiency Criteria

 - 2007 WIDA English Language Proficiency Standards – Grade Level Clusters PreK-5 (PDF)